orbs-network/orbs-spec/behaviors/services/public-api.md

 * Correct virtual chain.
 * Notes:
   * The request format is validated by the HTTP server.
-  * Upon a validity error, retrun an error status with empty block height and timestamp (as they may not be relevant).
+  * Upon a validity error, return an error status with empty block height and timestamp (as they may not be relevant).

 #### Forward transaction
 * Calculate the transaction `tx_id` (see transaction format for structure).
 * Send transaction to the network by calling `TransactionPool.AddNewTransaction`.
   * On failure, send response to client along with the reference block height and timestamp.
-* Block until `HandleTransactionResults` or `HandleTransactionError` are called with the relevant `tx_id`.
+* Block and wait until `HandleTransactionResults` or `HandleTransactionError` are called with the relevant `tx_id`.
-* If a [configurable](../config/services.md) timeout expires during the block, fail.
+* If `config.PUBLIC_API_SEND_TRANSACTION_TIMEOUT` expires during the wait, fail.
   * Note: Beware of having the forwarded transaction fail somewhere else and swallowed without calling `HandleTransactionResults`, `HandleTransactionError`.

 &nbsp;